-Related disclosures in the consolidated financial statements are included in Note 2.4, Summary of significant accounting policies, Impairment of financial assets, Note 14, Securities, Note 15, Loans and advances to customers and Note 32, Financial risk management.
+Related disclosures in the consolidated financial statements are included in Note 2.4, Summary of material accounting policy information, Impairment of financial assets, Note 14, Securities, Note 15, Loans and advances to customers and Note 32, Financial risk management.

-IFRS 9 uses an expected credit loss ("ECL") requires model which significant management judgment and incorporation forward-looking of information.
+IFRS 9 uses an expected credit loss ("ECL") model which requires significant management judgment and incorporation of forward-looking information.
 IFRS 9 requires the Group to record an allowance for ECLs for all loans and advances to customers and other financial assets not held at fair value through profit and loss, together with loan commitments and financial guarantee contracts.